schemacrawler/SchemaCrawler/schemacrawler-website/src/site/markdown/consulting.md

 # SchemaCrawler Support and Consulting

+## Supported Versions

+Only the latest version of SchemaCrawler (v16.15.1) is supported from the point of new feature development and security updates.
+If you would like support for an older version of SchemaCrawler, please request a Professional Support Package.
+You can report a security vulnerability by filing an issue on the [SchemaCrawler issues page].

 ## Levels of Support

 There are various support channels available if you are having trouble using SchemaCrawler, think you may have found a bug, or want advice with using SchemaCrawler in your project.